 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Pupils are able to articulate, explain and reason confidently to across the curriculum subjects Improved reading attainment among disadvantaged pupils.
 Year 1 phonic screening check shows that pupils are at least at national average.
 KS2 reading outcomes in 2024/25 show that more than 70% of disadvantaged pupils meet the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 KS2 maths outcomes in 2024/25 show that more than 70% of disadvantaged pupils met the expected standard.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • Well-being Charter Mark survey - completed every 2 years • Values Based Education renewed 2025 • ELSA role impacts on pupils' resilience leading to a reduction in pupil number referred To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: • the overall absence rate for all pupils being no more than 7%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 30%. • the percentage of all pupils who are persistently absent being below 20% and the figure among disadvantaged pupils being no more than 10% lower than their peers. • Attendance Officer impacts on family
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • Well-being Charter Mark survey - completed every 2 years • Values Based Education renewed 2025 • ELSA role impacts on pupils' resilience leading to a reduction in pupil number referred • Inclusion Quality mark to be achieved • The National Well-being Award to be achieved To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance from 2024/25 demonstrated by: • The overall absence rate for all pupils being no more than 7%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 30%. • The percentage of all pupils who are persistently absent being below 20% and the figure among disadvantaged pupils being no more than 10% lower than their peers.
+Attendance Officer impacts on family engagement.